 Just as the Wimbledon tennis tournament ended this year, Stack posted Racquet magazine through my door.
-The 4th issue of Racquet, a US quarterly independent magazine, focuses on American tennis players and gives a fascinating insight into some of the most well-known champions’ careers.
+The 4th issue of Racquet magazine, a US quarterly independent magazine, focuses on American tennis players and gives a fascinating insight into some of the most well-known champions’ careers.

-This magazine isn’t one that I would normally pick up, but really enjoyed reading.
+Racquet magazine isn’t a magazine I would normally pick up, but really enjoyed reading.
 We live close to the All England Lawn Tennis and Croquet Club where the Wimbledon tournament is held.
 Every year, where we live in South West London explodes in ‘Wimbledon Fever’.
 The streets are decked out in green and purple flags.
-Our local pubs sell Pimms on tap.
+Our local pubs sell Pimm’s on tap.
 When we walk to the station in the morning, the roads are full of Wimbledon cars with blacked out windows.
 The buzz of the tennis tournament dominates our area, and it’s easy to get swept up in the excitement.

 It was brilliant to read beyond the headlines of the sport and uncover some fascinating details about tennis that I never knew before.
 Getting to know more about Venus and Serena Williams’ incredible careers.
 Finding out about Bjorn Borg and John McEnroe’s road to fame.
 Tennis is a huge spectator sport in Britain, and it’s heartwarming to discover that across the ocean in America, Racquet is just as passionate.

 I received issue 4 of Racquet magazine as part of my Stack subscription.